blueputty01/ai-farming-server/README.md

 ## 📑 Documentation

 Server starts on localhost port 5000.
-POST request using URLs below:
+POST request using URLs below.
+Key for file in request body must be `file`.

 ### 🍇 Fruit/Vegetable Classification